 The cost is currently about $25,000/year; most of that is associated with the remote sites.
 We have not charged the audience any fees.

 Running the Mini Med requires teamwork.
 It is essential that it be the teachers’ program; they must decide the subjects and the format and who will teach.
-External pressure – to include a famous investigator who’s a poor teacher, or someone’s favorite subject – must be resisted vigorously.
+External pressure – to include a famous investigator who’s a poor teacher or someone’s favorite subject – must be resisted vigorously.
 If the teachers are in charge of the program, they will resist the organization’s natural tendency to market to the audience.
-Audience are highly sensitive to marketing and will stop attending.
+The audience is highly sensitive to marketing and will stop attending.

-The other teams should be from public or community relations, if possible, and educational support services.
+The other teams should be from public or community relations if possible, and educational support services.
 PR does everything: invitations, publicity, admissions, mailings, food, diplomas, T-shirts.
 Without a great PR person as your partner, it will be difficult to manage.
-Some years ago PR withdrew its support (budget again) and the team we have assembled is almost entirely volunteer, who work extraordinarily hard for the love of the program.
+Some years ago PR withdrew its support (budget again) and the team we have assembled almost entirely of volunteers, who work extraordinarily hard for the love of the program.
 We are immeasurably aided by a team of second-year medical students, whose reward is a slice of pizza and a promise that we will "write them letters that will get them the residency of their choice".
-In many cases they, and their parents, have attended the Mini Med School themselves.
-Educational support services provides the hall, projectionists, engineers to run the satellite links, video camera operators, fax links and remote site support.
+In many cases, they, and their parents have attended the Mini Med School themselves.
+Educational support services provide the hall, projectionists, engineers to run the satellite links, video camera operators, fax links, and remote site support.
 If all members of the team respect and trust each other, it will run like a dream.